NotsoanoNimus/email-spoof-prevention-filter/README.md

 + [ ] Add support for **unicode** typosquatting, or at least an expanded ASCII version.
 + [ ] Add a checkbox/"select" for name prefixes (Mr/Ms/Mrs/Dr/etc).
 + [ ] Add some kind of slider or Radio button that will adjust the generality of the generated regex.
++ [ ] Make the web-form completely minimalist/basic for Internet Explorer and incompatible browsers.